 The City of Key West has no wellfields and has no need for a wellfield protection ordinance.
-In order to comply with policies of the South Florida Water Management District directed toward conservation of potable water supply and to achieve a reduction in the current rates of water consumption, Land Development Regulations shall be amended to incorporate the following performance standards:
+In order to comply with policies of the South Florida Water Management District directed toward conservation of potable water supply, reduce irrigation needs and to achieve a reduction in the current rates of water consumption, Land Development Regulations shall be amended to incorporate the following performance standards:

-- 3. In order to reduce demand for irrigation water (which in turn often places greater demand upon potable water sources), at least seventy percent (70%) of all landscaping material obtained from off-site sources for use on any site should be native plant material adapted to soil and climatic conditions existing on the subject site.
-Further, at least fifty percent (50%) of all trees used in landscaping shall be native species adapted to soil and climatic conditions existing on-site in order to lessen water demand. - 4.
-The City will explore and pilot innovative concepts in reuse of water, including use of cisterns for collecting rainwater for use in spray irrigation.
-In addition, the City shall study the feasibility of potable and/or landscape reuse of treated effluent and (gray water). - 6.
-At least seventy-five percent (75%) of the landscape must utilize 'right plant, right place' practices, as defined by Florida-Friendly Landscaping Design Standards. - 7.
+- 3. At least seventy (70%) percent of all landscaping material obtained from offsite sources for use on any site should be native plant material adapted to soil and climatic conditions existing on the subject site.
+Further, at least fifty (50%) percent of all trees used in landscaping shall be native species adapted to soil and climatic conditions existing on-site in order to lessen water demand. - 6.
+At least 75% of the landscape must utilize 'right plant, right place' practices, as defined by Florida-Friendly Landscaping Design Standards. - 7.
 In order to reduce demand for potable water used as irrigation, the City intends to adopt SFWMD's mandatory year-round permanent landscape irrigation measures into its Code of Ordinances, with the intent and purpose of establishing a regulatory framework to protect the water resources of the City of Key West.